positiveimpactfi/openco2roadmap/server/README.md

 ### Restore from database dump

 You can restore a previously dumped database: `cat db_dump.sql | docker exec -i openco2roadmap-db-1 psql --dbname=postgresql://${PG_USERNAME}:${PG_PW}@${PG_HOST}:${PG_PORT}/${PG_DB}`.
 Substitute the variables in the postgres connection string with the values from your environment variables and run the command.

+## Typical workflow

+First, make the desired changes.
+If you made changes to the existing entities or created new ones, you need to create a new migration.
+There are two options here:

+1. Generate the migration with typeorm: `docker exec -it openco2roadmap-backend yarn typeorm migration:generate -n MigrationName`.
+This will attempt to generate a new migration file under `server/migration`.
+Check that the generated SQL statements look OK and modify them as needed.
+If this step fails, you have to manually create the migration.
+1. Create the migration with typeorm: `docker exec -it openco2roadmap-backend yarn typeorm migration:create -n MigrationName`.
+This will create a template file for your migration under `server/migration`.
+Write the up and down migrations.

+Before running the migration, it's a good idea to create a database dump.
+With the new migration ready, you can now run it: `docker exec -it openco2roadmap-backend yarn migration:run`.
+You can revert the migration with `docker exec -it openco2roadmap-backend yarn migration:revert`.
+In case the migration goes terribly wrong, you can drop the database and then restore from a dump.